3.11 Current debates and reforms

 Forthcoming policy developments

 In December 2022, a new government took office.
-On the government platform, Responsible for Denmark (Ansvar for Danmark), the government presents the political foundation for the government.
-On the platform, several labour market initiatives regarding young people are mentioned:
+In the government foundation, Responsible for Denmark (Ansvar for Danmark), the government presents the political foundation for the government.
+Several labour market initiatives regarding young people are mentioned in the foundation, among others:

 - Focus on after-school jobs for young people